How to Revive Your Compost Pile

 When adding more material to your compost follow the following rule of 60% green and 40% brown.
 This refers to green materials like grass, vegetable scraps and such that are high in moisture and nitrogen; brown refers to dried leaves, dried up plants, anything already in the composition process.
 If you follow the 60/40 rule your compost will not only keep balanced moisture levels but you will have more nutrient soil in the end!

 It may not seem like it but when warm weather comes early sometimes the humidity is lagging behind.
 The sudden rise in temperature causes the relative humidity to plummet, making the landscape very dry.
-So it is very important in the beginning of spring to make sure your compost pile is moist.
-However you also don’t want to flood your compost pile either!
+So it is very important at the beginning of spring to make sure your compost pile is moist.
+However, you also don’t want to flood your compost pile either!

-When your adding table scraps and other vegetation or materials to the compost pile break them up into the smallest pieces possible to aid in decomposition.
+When you're adding table scraps and other vegetation or materials to the compost pile break them up into the smallest pieces possible to aid in decomposition.
 By breaking the material into smaller pieces you are actually increasing the surface area in which microbes can get to.
-This increase area for the microbes means the material will decompose quicker, which results in you getting top soil earlier.
+This increased area for the microbes means the material will decompose quicker, which results in you getting topsoil earlier.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.